sitterfied/sitterfied/docs/getting_started.md

 Once you run the build.sh file -

-1. Using R.js to combine the files
+1. R.js Will combine the files

   This process is run by node - it's possible to use rhino via Java, but it is several orders of magnitude slower to do so.
   The r.js file contains the logic to to the build process, and build level settings are controlled in the app.build.js file.

-2. Minifying the file with the closure compiler
+2. The closure compiler will minifiy the output
    This process is Java - the google closure complier will minify and optimize JavaScript.
 This is optional, but greatly recommended.

 the final output (sitterfied-min.js) is placed into sitterfied/static_source/js